 Is Cryptocurrency Banned in India?

-Firstly, you must know what is Cryptocurrency?
+Firstly, you must know what is Cryptocurrency.
 It is a form of payment that can be exchanged online for goods and services.
-Many companies have issued their own currencies, often called tokens, and these can be traded specifically for the good or service that the company provides.
+Many companies have issued their own currencies, often called tokens, and these can be traded specifically for the goods or services that the company provides.
 Cryptocurrencies work using a technology called a Blockchain.
 A Cabinet note circulated by the government on the proposed cryptocurrency bill has suggested regulation of private cryptocurrency rather than banning it.
-The note also says that crypto will not be recognized as legal currency in India.
+The note also says that crypto will not be recognized as a legal currency in India.
 Further, the legislation describes Cryptocurrency as Cryptoasset, according to the note.

 The legality of cryptocurrency in India has been more or less grey.
 The country actually has an expanding blockchain market that dates back at least five years.
 However, the legal fight over cryptocurrencies began in 2018.
 It has so far involved billion-dollar companies, government officials and ministers, courts, and crores of investors in the business of Crypto.